 Race and ethnicity was related to involvement in SFC partnerships.
 School counselors who were non-White had statistically significant higher involvement scores.
 Knowing that race and ethnicity, and bilingual status were negatively correlated, White school counselors may experience limitations to building SFC partnerships.
 There was a significant correlation between percentage of LDS served and FRPL status, caseload, bilingual status, and race and ethnicity.
 Whenever school counselors had higher percentages of LDS, they inclined to have a higher number of students as part of their caseload, speak another language, come from diverse backgrounds and have higher number of students on FRPL status.
 These issues illuminate the complex interplay of challenges facing LDS, such as limited resources, limited number of bilingual school staff and a need for bilingual education.
 This study highlights the multitude of factors that determine the degree of school counselor involvement by examining caseloads, specific training on LDS and LDF, the use of translators, and bilingual ability.

 Achievement Gap, Bilingual Status, Linguistically Diverse Families, school and Community Collaboration, School Counselor, School, Family and Community Partnerships

 Copyright 2011 Nadire Gulcin Aydin

 Aydin, Nadire Gulcin.
-"A national study : school counselor involvement in school, family and community partnerships with linguistically diverse families." dissertation, University of Iowa, 2011.
+"A national study : school counselor involvement in school, family and community partnerships with linguistically diverse families."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.